quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 ## No scroll

 All calendars try to take up 100% width and height.
 Either use styles to constrain a calendar or have a parent element (like a div) do it.
 In either case, the calendar will display it's own scrollbar.
 Mostly so that headers are still visible.
-If you have an edge-case where this is not desireable, then you can turn it off with the `no-scroll` property.
+If you have an edge-case where this is not desirable, you can turn it off with the `no-scroll` property.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |